avion23/tastyworksTaxes/README.md

 ⚠️ **Note:** This software is currently a work in progress.
 While extensive test driven development has been done with real data, users should be cautious and verify results independently.

-🚨🚨🚨 BIG FAT WARNING ON TAXES FOR OPTIONS TRADING 🚨🚨🚨
+🚨🚨🚨 WARNING ON TAXES FOR OPTIONS TRADING 🚨🚨🚨

 If you have over 20,000 EUR in annual revenue from options trading, you will be taxed on this revenue even if you did not actually earn a profit!